The follow-up call is where the relationship with your prospect begins.

 Tip #6: Avoid opening statement blunders that most sales reps make

-Here is where so many tele-sales reps stumble and fall.
-Here some of the classic follow up opening statements blunders:
+Here is where so many telesales reps stumble and fall.
+These are some of the classic follow-up opening statement blunders:

 “I was calling to follow up on the proposal.”

 “The reason for my follow up was to see if you had come to decision.”

 “I am calling to see if you had any questions.”

 “I just wanted to make sure you got my e-mail.”

 It is not that these opening statements are poor, but rather it’s that they’re routine and commonplace.
 They do nothing to position you or differentiate you.
 What this really means is that you are perceived as yet another run of the mill vendor looking for a sale.
 You need a little more pizzazz.